angelacorte/presentation-2024-dsrt-phd-symposium/content/_index.md

 <div>
 <small style="text-align: left">
-[7] R. Casadei, G. Fortino, D. Pianini, A. Placuzzi, C. Savaglio, and M. Viroli, “A methodology and simulation-based toolchain for estimating deployment performance of smart collective services at the edge"
+[8] R. Casadei, G. Fortino, D. Pianini, A. Placuzzi, C. Savaglio, and M. Viroli, “A methodology and simulation-based toolchain for estimating deployment performance of smart collective services at the edge"
 </small>
 </div>

 ---

-# Conclusions
+# Conclusion

 {{% multicol %}}